- Children Diagnosed With Cancer: Dealing With Diagnosis

 Will the child and family ever return to normal after a cancer diagnosis?

-The hope that things will get better and that tomorrow will be brighter lives in all human beings, no matter what kind of struggles they face.
+All human beings hope that things will get better and that tomorrow will be brighter, no matter what kind of struggles they face.
 Emily Dickinson wrote:

 Hope is the thing with feathers